Support beyond the session

 • Temporary tenderness in treated areas

-If anything feels concerning or unexpected, you’re always welcome to get in touch.
+These responses are usually part of the body’s natural adjustment process.
+If anything feels concerning or unexpected, you are always welcome to get in touch.

 Ongoing support